Thomas-Nexus/Django_Ecommerce/README.md

 ## User Features

-Users are able to complete the following actions:
+Customers are able to complete the following actions:

    - Register an account
    - Amend profile details (name, email, profile picture etc).
    - Login
    - Logout
    - Browse films/actors
+   - Submit favourite film/actor
    - Watch trailers for films
    - Add any films to a cart
    - Amend the quantity of items
+   - Delete cart items
-   - Checkout with the aformentioned items
+   - Checkout with the aformentioned items via completion of address and payment forms.

+Admin users are given specific permissions and are able to view an order/customer panel summarising all inputted data.

+Admin users are not permitted to access the shopping cart.

 ## Products Application: Folder Structure Skeleton Map